-The financial technology market grew significantly in 2018 with a big focus being on hiring within the financial crime sector.
+The financial technology market has continued to grow with a big focus being on hiring within the financial crime sector.
 Like the compliance market, the focus was on the hiring of Heads of and Senior positions to help build and create these teams and supply strong support functions to battle regulatory changes required of them.

 What factors have had an impact on hiring trends?

 2019 was a period of instability but ultimately compliance wasn’t hugely affected by Brexit, it was more by firms budgets and the focus on reducing costs where possible given the challenge for the front office to be as lucrative as previous years.
 Firms that hired significantly, and possibly over-hired, looked at consolidating, and we came into 2020 with hopes of more senior roles.

 The senior market has stalled over the last year or two as many Director or Managing Director professionals have sat tight in their current role through the instability (where they have been lucky enough not to face redundancy as part of a cost cutting exercise).

 The pandemic has created uncertainty in the market and the candidate population in some cases have been nervous about engaging in processes.
 Generally those that have continued to hire have managed conversations well – been communicative using video conference of phone interview methods and remotely onboarded new starters.